Summary Statistics and Insights

 Categorical Summary

-For categorical variables, counts are often the simplest and most useful summary.
+For a categorical variable, counts are often the simplest descriptive summary.

 species_counts = df["species"].value_counts()